VIS4ROB-lab/vi_bag_tools/README.md

 vi_bag_tools
 =================
-subset of bagfiles tools from Kalibr (https://github.com/ethz-asl/kalibr) This package cannot be in the same catkin workspace than Kalibr
+Subset of bagfiles tools from Kalibr (https://github.com/ethz-asl/kalibr) with small modifications on the output format.
+This package cannot be in the same catkin workspace than Kalibr.

 installation
 -------------------